 - Total debt service: This is just another word for the total amount of debt you pay each year.
 This would include your estimated new mortgage payment, property taxes, credit card bills, auto loans, student loans and any other payment you make each month.
 Businesses, of course, take on a wider range of debts each year.
-Their total debt service would include the money they pay out in salaries, business taxes and other expenses involved in running a business.
+Their total debt service would include the cash flow needed to cover salaries, business taxes and other expenses involved in running a business.

-Your debt service coverage ratio is calculated by diving your net operating income by your total debt service.
+Your debt service coverage ratio is calculated by dividing your net operating income by your total debt service.

 The Bottom Line

 Lenders only want to pass out mortgage dollars to borrowers who can afford their monthly housing payments.
-That’s where debt service comes in: If you have too much debt for your gross annual income, you might struggle to convince a lender to approve you for a mortgage loan.
-If you want to learn more about how debt, income and credit scores impact your chances for a mortgage, read more mortgage tips at the Rocket Mortgage® Learning Center.
+That’s where debt service comes in.
+If you have too much debt for your gross annual income, you might struggle to convince a lender to approve you for a mortgage loan.

 Fully Amortized Loan: A Definition